farzanashfaque/AgenticRAG/README.md

 ## Usage
 The package has two entry points defined:

-1. Onboard PDF: This command parses the PDF, generates embeddings, and stores them in the Chroma vector database.
+**1. Onboard PDF**: This command parses the PDF, generates embeddings, and stores them in the Chroma vector database.
 You can run it in your terminal as follows:
 ```bash
 onboard_pdf "path/to/pdf"
 ```
-2. Start RAG App: After onboarding your PDF, start the FastAPI and Chainlit servers by running:
+**2. Start RAG App**: After onboarding your PDF, start the FastAPI and Chainlit servers by running:
 ```bash
 start_rag_app
 ```